 “Oh.
 What if she doesn’t agree?”

 “A CPS staff member will go with us.
-She’ll get a call from CPS and she will be told when we’re going to come, and that she has to agree.”
+She’ll get a call from CPS and she will be told when we’re going to come, and she has to agree or provide a reasonable alternative date and time to occur within ten days from.”

 “Can Mom prevent me from getting my clothes and books and computer?”